Fazlur Rahman Khan: Framed tube

-Since 1963, the new structural system of framed tubes became highly influential in skyscraper design and construction.
+Since 1963, the new structural system of framed tubes has become highly influential in skyscraper design and construction.
 Khan defined the framed tube structure as "a three dimensional space structure composed of three, four, or possibly more frames, braced frames, or shear walls, joined at or near their edges to form a vertical tube-like structural system capable of resisting lateral forces in any direction by cantilevering from the foundation."
 Closely spaced interconnected exterior columns form the tube.
 Horizontal loads, for example from wind and earthquakes, are supported by the structure as a whole.
 About half the exterior surface is available for windows.
 Framed tubes allow fewer interior columns, and so create more usable floor space.
 The bundled tube structure is more efficient for tall buildings, lessening the penalty for height.
 The structural system also allows the interior columns to be smaller and the core of the building to be free of braced frames or shear walls that use valuable floor space.
 Where larger openings like garage doors are required, the tube frame must be interrupted, with transfer girders used to maintain structural integrity.

-The first building to apply the tube-frame construction was the DeWitt-Chestnut Apartment Building, since renamed Plaza on DeWitt, building that Bruce Graham designed and Khan did the engineering for was completed in Chicago in 1963.
+The first building to apply the tube-frame construction was the DeWitt-Chestnut Apartment Building, since renamed Plaza on DeWitt.
+The building that Bruce Graham designed and Khan did the engineering for was completed in Chicago in 1963.
 This laid the foundations for the framed tube structure used in the construction of the World Trade Center.

 Trussed tube and X-bracing

 In 1960, buildings over 20 stories were still newsworthy.
 Apartments in the John Hancock Center in Chicago – shown here with its distinctive exterior X-bracing – are located as high as the 90th floor.

 Khan pioneered several other variants of the tube structure design.
 One of these was the concept of applying X-bracing to the exterior of the tube to form a trussed tube.
 X-bracing reduces the lateral load on a building by transferring the load into the exterior columns, and the reduced need for interior columns provides a greater usable floor space.
-Khan first employed exterior X-bracing on his engineering of the John Hancock Center in 1965, and this can be clearly seen on the building's exterior, making it an architectural icon.
+Khan first employed exterior X-bracing in his engineering of the John Hancock Center in 1965, and this can be clearly seen on the building's exterior, making it an architectural icon.

-In contrast to earlier steel frame structures, such as the Empire State Building (1931), which required about 206 kilograms of steel per square meter and One Chase Manhattan Plaza (1961), which required around 275 kilograms of steel per square meter, the John Hancock Center was far more efficient, requiring only 145 kilograms of steel per square meter.
-The trussed tube concept was applied to many later skyscrapers, including the Onterie Center, Citigroup Center and Bank of China Tower.
+In contrast to earlier steel frame structures, such as the Empire State Building (1931), which required about 206 kilograms of steel per square meter, and One Chase Manhattan Plaza (1961), which required around 275 kilograms of steel per square meter, the John Hancock Center was far more efficient, requiring only 145 kilograms of steel per square meter.
+The trussed tube concept was applied to many later skyscrapers, including the Onterie Center, Citigroup Center, and Bank of China Tower.

 Willis Tower, engineered by Khan and designed by Bruce Graham, was the tallest building in the world for 25 years.
 The design introduced the bundled tube structural system.